-Salary matrices for the 2022-2023 school year for the

-Albuquerque Teachers Federation Bargaining Unit
+Salary matrices for the 2023-2024 school year for the Albuquerque Teachers Federation Bargaining Unit

-The Albuquerque Public Schools and the Albuquerque Teachers Federation agree to the following for the 2022-2023 school year:
+The Albuquerque Public Schools and the Albuquerque Teachers Federation agree to the following for the 2023-2024 school year:

-- 1. All employees on Salary Matrix AT1 will start at \$50,000 base salary.
+- 1. All employees on Salary Matrix A1 will start at \$54,152 base salary.

-- 2. All employees on Salary Matrix AT2 will start at \$60,000 base salary.
+- 2. All employees on Salary Matrix A2 will start at \$64,983 base salary.

-- 3. All employees currently placed on Salary Matrix AT3 will start at \$70,000 base salary.
+- 3. All employees currently placed on Salary Matrix A3 will start at \$75,831 base salary.

-- 4. All employees currently placed on Salary Matrix A-2 (Speech/Language Pathologists, Physical Therapist, Audiologist, Occupational Therapist, Orientation/Mobility Specialist) will be merged with AT1, AT2, and AT3 matrices with the guarantee of the newly established base salaries for each level.

-- 5. All employees currently placed on Salary Matrix A-3 (Educational Diagnosticians, School Psychologist, Transition Specialist/Rehabilitation Counselors, and BCBAs) will be merged with the AT3 matrix with the guarantee of the newly established base salary and ten (10) additional workdays paid through an extended contract.
+- 4. Educational Diagnosticians, School Psychologist, Transition Specialist/Rehabilitation Counselors, and BCBAs are guaranteed ten (10) additional workdays paid through an extended contract.

-- 6. The District is committed to attracting and retaining the essential personnel (listed below) whose services are indispensable for meeting the needs of all students, in particular those who are at risk.
+- 5. The District is committed to attracting and retaining the essential personnel (listed below) whose services are indispensable for meeting the needs of all students, in particular those who are at risk.
 As such, the Albuquerque Public Schools has a goal, in perpetuity, to ensure that these employees receive equitable raises in comparison to their teaching colleagues.

 - Audiologist

 - Orientation and Mobility Specialist

 - Counselors

 - Physical Therapist

 - Interpreters for the Deaf

 - Social Workers

 - Nurses

 - Speech and Language Pathologist

 - Occupational Therapist

 - Athletic Trainers

 - COTAs

 - PTAs

 - Diagnosticians

 - School Psychologists

 - Transition Specialist/Rehabilitation Counselors

 - BCBAs

-- 7. With this commitment, the Albuquerque Public Schools and the Albuquerque Federation agree to dissolve the APS/ATF Career Pathway System.
+- 6. With this commitment, the Albuquerque Public Schools and the Albuquerque Federation agree to dissolve the APS/ATF Career Pathway System.

-- 8. Placement on the salary matrices will be based on the current language in Article 10, the APS/ATF Career Pathway System.
+- 7. Placement on the salary matrices will be based on the current language in Article 10, the APS/ATF Career Pathway System.

-- 9. The criteria for movement through the salary matrices from Level 1 to 2 and Level 2 to 3 for the above listed personnel will be based on a combination of PED licensure level and a minimum of three (3) years of successful practice at each level.
+- 8. The criteria for movement through the salary matrices from Level 1 to 2 and Level 2 to 3 for the above listed personnel will be based on a combination of PED licensure level and a minimum of three (3) years of successful practice at each level.

 Note: Employees can refer to article 6.A.14-16. for information about the requirements for movement to the next salary matrix.
 The following information applies to the salary matrices which follow.

 - 1. The matrices are one-year documents that reflect placement only.
 Matrices do not ensure or predict future salary levels or movement. - 2.
-Official transcripts are to be on file by September 15 of the current school year for initial placement on the salary matrix and for movement across the salary matrix. - Matrices are based on the following number of workdays: Matrices AT-1, AT-2, and AT-3: One hundred eighty-four (184) days Matrix A-2: One hundred eighty-four (184) days Matrices A-3/4: One hundred ninety-four (194) days Community School Coordinators: Two hundred six (206) days - 4.
-Five hundred seventy (570) hours of verified experience in a single school year will count as a year of experience for one hundred eighty-four (184)-day contracts.
-Six hundred (600) hours of verified experience in a single school year will count as a year of experience for one hundred ninety-four (194)-day contracts.
-Seven hundred eighty-five (785) hours of verified experience in a single school year will count as a year of experience for two hundred six (206)-day contracts on salary Matrices AT-1, AT-2, AT-3, and A-2.
+Official transcripts are to be on file by September 15 of the current school year for initial placement on the salary matrix and for movement across the salary matrix. - 3.
+Matrices are based on the following number of workdays: Matrices A-1, A-2, and A-3: One hundred eighty-eight (188) days

+- Community School Coordinators: Two hundred six (206) days - 4.
+Five hundred seventy (570) hours of verified experience in a single school year will count as a year of experience for one hundred eighty-eight (188)-day contracts.
+Six hundred (600) hours of verified experience in a single school year will count as a year of experience for one hundred ninety-eight (198)-day contracts.
+Seven hundred eighty-five (785) hours of verified experience in a single school year will count as a year of experience for two hundred six (206)-day contracts on salary Matrices A-1, A-2, and A-3,.
 Hours of experience in different school years may not be totaled for experience. - 5.
 Securing written verification of experience is the employee's responsibility. - 6.
 Substitute teaching is not recognized as teaching experience.